-Our named executive officers have been granted stock appreciation rights ("SARs").
+Our named executive officers have been granted SARs.
 SARs generally entitle their holder, upon exercise, to receive from us an amount in cash equal to the appreciation of the shares subject to the award between the grant date and the exercise date.
 The SARs generally vest with respect to 50% of the award on the second anniversary of the applicable grant date and as to 50% of the award on the fifth anniversary of the applicable grant date, subject to the holder's continuous service to the company through each vesting date.
 SARs are exercisable upon 50% vesting or upon the occurrence of certain triggering events; provided that SAR holders are limited to exercising no more than 25% of their vested SARs in any given year and provided further that SAR exercises are limited each year to the proportion of vested SARs to the total units outstanding multiplied by adjusted net cash from operating activities.

 The following table sets forth the SARs granted to our named executive officers during 2019 as the long-term equity incentive component of our compensation program.
-These SARs were granted under our Third Amended and Restated 2007 Stock Appreciation Rights Plan (the "2007 Plan") with exercise prices equal to the fair market value of our common stock on the date of grant, as determined by the board of directors, and subject to our standard vesting schedule described above.
+These SARs were granted under our 2007 Stock Appreciation Rights Plan (the "2007 Plan") with exercise prices equal to the fair market value of our common stock on the date of grant, as determined by the board of directors, and subject to our standard vesting schedule described above.

+2019 Stock

+Appreciation

-Named Executive Officer 2019 Stock Appreciation Rights Granted
+Named Executive Officer Rights Granted

-David DeStefano 373,179
+David DeStefano 124,393

 Lisa Butler

-Bryan Rowland 186,588
+Bryan Rowland 62,196

-Treatment of Equity Awards in Connection with this Offering.
-In connection with this offering, holders of outstanding SARs were offered the opportunity to amend outstanding SARs, whether vested or unvested, so that they become options to purchase shares of our Class A common stock.
-These options will cover an equal number of shares as the amended SARs and have an exercise price per share equal to the base price of an amended SAR, subject to the 3-for-1 forward stock split that will occur in connection with this offering.
-For additional information regarding the amendment of outstanding SARs, please see the section titled "Incentive Compensation Plans-2007 Stock Appreciation Rights Plan" below.
+In connection with this offering, holders of outstanding SARs will be offered the opportunity to amend outstanding SARs, whether vested or unvested (but excluding expired or soon to be expired SARs), so that they become options to purchase shares of our common stock governed by our 2020 Incentive Award Plan.
+These options will have an exercise price per share equal to the base price of the amended SAR and will vest pursuant to the same vesting schedule that applied to the amended SAR.
 We expect that all of the eligible SARs held by our named executive officers will become options in connection with this offering.

 Prior to 2006, certain current and former service providers were granted options to purchase Class B common stock.
-In connection with this offering, holders of vested options were offered the opportunity to amend these options so that they become options to purchase our Class A common stock governed by our 2020 Plan.
-The amended options will cover the same number of shares as the existing options and will have the same exercise price per share as the existing options, subject to the
+In connection with this offering, holders of vested options may be offered the opportunity to amend these options so that they will be governed by our 2020 Incentive Award Plan.
+The amended options will generally cover the same number of shares and will have the same aggregate exercise price as the existing options.

-3-for-1 forward stock split that will occur in connection with this offering.
 Mr. DeStefano is our only named executive officer that holds a vested option to purchase Class B common stock and we expect that this option will be amended in connection with this offering.